 Coincidentally, I was reading a piece by Sheryl Nussbaum-Beach today (which I learned about via John Norton) who touches on some related points.
 It’s titled Thinking Hard While Running On Empty.
 She discusses Personal Learning Networks, and wonders if they sometimes can result in people just feeling good without leading to action.

 Some of the “school reformers,” like Teach For America, seem to have a pretty good grasp on the importance of developing what Alinsky would consider a committed two percent.
 The Save Our Schools March this weekend and follow-up actions might have the potential of doing the same for effectively promoting a far different, a more fair and more inclusive vision for our schools.

-I was prompted to write this post today after reading Nicholas Kristof’s New York Times’ column titled “Our Banana Republic,” which certainly belongs on this list.
+I was prompted to write post after reading Nicholas Kristof’s New York Times’ column titled “Our Banana Republic,” which certainly belongs on list.
 Here’s an excerpt:

 The richest 1 percent of Americans now take home almost 24 percent of income, up from almost 9 percent in 1976.
 As Timothy Noah of Slate noted in an excellent series on inequality, the United States now arguably has a more unequal distribution of wealth than traditional banana republics like Nicaragua, Venezuela and Guyana.

-The sites on this list, though, are specifically related to the United States.
+The sites on list, though, are specifically related to the United States.

 The lesson plans I’ve seen on the Web seem pretty involved and complicated, and I want to develop, or learn about, one that is much simpler.
 All suggestions are welcome, including ones about additional resources.

 I’m dividing list into two sections.
 The first one includes infographics that might be accessible to English Language Learners.
 The second part articles that would have to have portions modified to make them accessible.